Covera Covera

 Case 1 Age 61 • Saved $63/mo

-Donna's HOA in Verrado had a group insurance program she discovered at her community meeting.
-The group rate saved her $63/month versus her previous individual policy — same carrier, just the community discount.
+Donna's HOA in Verrado had a group insurance program she discovered at a community meeting.
+The group rate saved her $63/month versus her previous individual policy.

 Case 2 Age 67 • Saved $51/mo